grafana/grafana/docs/sources/enterprise/access-control/concepts/roles.md

 During startup, Grafana will create default assignments for you.
 You can update assignments using [Access Control API]({{< relref "../../../http_api/access_control.md" >}}) or using Grafana [Provisioning]({{< relref "../provisioning">}}).
 When you make any changes to the built-on role assignments, Grafana will take them into account and won’t overwrite during next start.

-Currently, the following built-in role assignments are available by default:
+The following built-in role assignments are available by default:

 Built-in role | Associated role | Description
 --- | --- | ---